MaskyS/human-chronome-explorer/README.md

 This project provides an interactive website to explore the data provided by the Human Chronome Project.

 [x] Filter by country

 [x] Filter by region

 [ ] Filter by Age groups

-  [ ] Generate a unified age stratified version of all_countries.csv [ ] Filter by GDP range
+[ ] Generate a unified age stratified version of all_countries.csv

+[ ] Filter by GDP range

-[ ] Reverse filter: show GDP/Age/Country/Region that does X activity the most [ ]
+[ ] Reverse filter: show GDP/Age/Country/Region that does X activities the most

+[ ] Set up this repo with a static website

 ## React + TypeScript + Vite